OpenMined/30DaysOfFLCode/NewTutorials/Building Applications on Syftbox.md

 Note: This is not the only way to design and develop apps on SyftBox.
 We are actively working on a better plugin system to enhance the development experience.
 For now, we recommend sticking with the basics.

-### It's All About Files and Directories!

-With Syftbox, the workflow is designed to be straightforward and efficient.
-Your applications run entirely within your local environment.
-From apps perspective, everything revolves around files and folders, which are shared, created, and managed right on your system.

-### Running an App

-To `add a new app to the system`, simply drag your app's folder (containing a `run.sh` file) into the `SyftBox/apps` folder.
-That's it!
-The App Plugin will handle the execution for you.

 ## What We’ve Learned